felixtrz/flap-frenzy/README.md

    ```
    The build artifacts will be stored in the `dist/` directory.

+## Project Architecture Overview

+> For a detailed breakdown of the project's structure and a developer's guide, please see the [Project Structure & Developer Guide](./src/README.md) in the `src` directory.

+Flap Frenzy is an example of combining web technologies with game design patterns to create immersive experiences.
+Below is an outline of the key architectural elements:

+### Three.js and WebXR Support

+The game's 3D rendering and interactive capabilities are powered by Three.js, with its robust WebXR support enabling immersive VR experiences.
+This integration allows us to tap into the full potential of virtual reality, providing a seamless and intuitive gameplay experience that is both performant and visually enjoyable.

+### Entity-Component-System (ECS) Architecture

+Our use of an ECS architecture is exemplified by the `PlayerComponent` and `PlayerSystem`.
+The `PlayerComponent` holds the state and attributes of the player, while the `PlayerSystem` handles input and updates the player's state.
+This separation of data and logic facilitates a modular and maintainable codebase, allowing for easy iteration and expansion of game features.

+### 3D Asset Workflow

+Blender is a powerful 3D modeling software and our tool of choice for creating and editing 3D assets.
+To optimize these assets for the web, we employ gltf-transform, which compresses meshes and textures with minimal sacrifice in quality.
+This streamlined workflow is crucial for maintaining high performance and fast load times, essential for the smooth operation of WebXR experiences.

 ## Contributing

 Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for details on how to contribute to the project.